 Wall standards (perimeter hardware) can be surface-mounted or recessed into the drywall installation.
 Light duty to heavy duty standards are manufactured out of steel, which is normally finished in zinc, polished chrome or black.
 Accessories available include shelf brackets, faceouts, garment rods and hangrails (also known as crossbars).

 As with the floor, using a planogram will help you divide your walls into feature areas or sections.
 Within each feature area, create a merchandising display that is in balance within itself and the floor area in front of it.
 A customer sees your store from front to side or back but also from side or back to front.

-The placement of a cash wrap depends on your store layout and the products you sell.
+The placement of a cash wrap or showcase counter depends on your store layout and the products you sell.
 A cash wrap can be very utilitarian or custom depending on your brand image.

 When placing the cash wrap make sure your sightlines are clear of support posts or tall displayers and that you have a clear view of the store entry.
 This, along with security mirrors and door chimes followed by a friendly greeting from a member of your staff will discourage shoplifting.

 In the back, organization is key to keeping the shop looking and operating at its best.
 Making sure your staff has a place to relax and recuperate on their break will help them be more alert and energetic when they go back on the sales floor.